Online Instructor Guide

 Online Instructional Strategies

-Teaching in an online environment changes the way we interact with students, design assignments, work in groups, collaborate on projects, assess learning, and provide feedback.
-Below is a listing of instructional strategies and tips to help teaching and facilitating online.
+Teaching in an online environment changes how we interact with students, design assignments, work in groups, collaborate on projects, assess learning, and provide feedback.
+Below is a listing of instructional strategies and tips to help teach and facilitate online.- Digital Accessibility

 Online Technology Hub